Bamako - When to Visit

 Plug Type

-Type C (Europlug, 2-pin) and Type E (French standard)
+Type C (Europlug, 2-pin) and Type E (French, 2-pin with grounding clip)

 Voltage